View Stacy Baker's Obituary on RecordOnline.com and share memories

 |

 Stacy B. Baker passed suddenly on December 30th, 2019 after a long-time illness.
-Born in Monticello, to Joyce Baker, and the late James Baker, she lead a beautiful life surrounded by her loving, caring and tight-knit family.
+Born in Monticello to Joyce Lawrence Baker and the late James Baker, she led a beautiful life surrounded by her loving, caring and tight-knit family.

-She leaves behind, her mother, Joyce Baker, her sister Semmie Baker and brother James Baker Jr. She was pre-deceased by her brother Levan Baker, and father James Baker.
-She also leaves behind her children, Eva-Jae Powell, Derik Powell, and Shakree Gibson, as well as her granddaughter Da'Naveah Palmer, and a host of aunts, uncles, nieces, nephews, cousins, and friends.
+She leaves behind her mother, Joyce Baker; her sister, Semmie Baker and brother, James Baker, Jr.; her children: Eva-Jae Powell, Derik Powell, and Shakree Gibson; as well as her granddaughter, Da'Naveah Palmer, and a host of aunts, uncles, nieces, nephews, cousins and friends.
+She was predeceased by her brother, Levan Baker, and father, James Baker.

 She will be forever missed and cherished.